 The Diagonal Fallacy

 The formality of mathematical knowledge is both its principal advantage and the major source of conceptual problems.
-While a mathematician is engaged in studying a particular mathematical object, he can (like in any other science) never worry about the correctness of the typical operations.
+While a mathematician is engaged in studying a particular mathematical object, he may (like in any other science) never worry about the correctness of the typical operations.
 Still, any attempt to formally describe the very formalism, to scientifically study the method of science, is bound to fail from the very beginning.
 Such a formalization will necessarily be incomplete, since it pays attention to a specific aspect of the scientist's work, while abstracting from the numerous informal procedures, which only can render science meaningful.

 The foundations of mathematics lie beyond mathematics, and no metatheories can help.
 This is just another level of reflection, which is entirely outside the scope of science as such.
 No doubt, every activity involves a number of formal components that could be squeezed into scientific standards, so that everybody could learn them.
 In a way, all science is a factory of technologies, typical schemes of activity that can be reproduced in very different situations, including the development of science.
 The scientific product is a kind of huge textbook, a cookbook containing millions of life hacks, to conveniently rule out most everyday problems.
 In this respect, mathematics is in no way different from chemistry, political economy, anatomy, choreography or rose planting.

-The discrimination of a formal structure in a real activity assumes a certain level of abstraction dividing all the aspect of reality into those that are relevant and those that are not.
+The discrimination of a formal structure in a real activity assumes a certain level of abstraction dividing all the aspects of reality into those that are relevant and those that are not.
 Such levels are not arbitrary in the history of culture, though a general regularity does not remove variations of any kind (which, in their turn, form a hierarchy of formality or meaningfulness of their own).
 It is important that different levels exploit different formal features, and there is no final, frozen knowledge, since at least new representations of the same are always possible and we need to adjust the well-established theories to unexpected practical needs.

 Formal knowledge is only viable within a single level of hierarchy.
 When a mathematician tries to formally join several distinct levels, this comes up as a contradiction.